-Have you ever been outside during the day and saw a beautiful glow surrounding the sun?
+Have you ever been outside during the day and seen a beautiful glow surrounding the sun?
 Or have you ever been outside with the moon and noticed a strange halo-like ring around the moon?
-These are formed when extremely thin, high up cirrus clouds drift above.
+These are formed when extremely thin, high-up cirrus clouds drift above.
 The cirrus clouds are made up of very tiny ice crystals which reflect light, and that is what can cause the appearance of a ring around the moon or sun.

-Although cirrus clouds usually come before a storm, the ring can let us know that the rain willing be arriving within the next day or so.
-It may seem like the air is clear at the present time, but the low pressure system is most likely on its way in to disrupt that.
-Of course the halos are beautiful and are worth seeing.
+Although cirrus clouds usually come before a storm, the ring can let us know that the rain will be arriving within the next day or so.
+It may seem like the air is clear at the present time, but the low-pressure system is most likely on its way in to disrupt that.
+Of course, the halos are beautiful and are worth seeing.

-When there is an increase of rain that lasts for longer periods of time, there is a possibility that flooding can occur.
+When there is an increase in the rain that lasts for longer periods of time, there is a possibility that flooding can occur.
 This can cause nearby flooding onto streets and into your homes.
-The water will be a brownish/muddy color from the water moving quickly, eroding the surrounding sediment.

 Of course, you may already know that you should turn around if you see flooding ahead.
 Sometimes the water levels may not seem very high, leading you to believe that you’re able to drive through it.
 Most times vehicles get stuck and cause terrible damage to your cars or trucks.